-Caledonia Spirits – Barr Hill gin, Barr Hill vodka, Elderberry Cordial
+Caledonia Spirits craft distills Barr Hill gin, Barr Hill vodka, and Barr Hill Reserve Tom Cat barrel aged gin

 The history of distilling is rooted in agriculture, and how to give value to a crop.
 When crops are used in distilling, they are also preserved and less expensive to transport.
 Our family made whiskey in Edinburgh for over 100 years, and J.W.
 Hardie continues to produce fine whiskey.
 Through my 49 years with the honey bees, I have a long relationship with the land, honey bees, and the crops that we are using at Caledonia Spirits, elderberries, corn, barley, and rye.